Cysharp/Multicaster/README.md

 ## Usage

 ### Basic Usage
-A Group is requested from `IMulticastGroupProvider` by specifying a name.
+A Group is requested from `IMulticastGroupProvider` by specifying a name, key type, and calling interface.
 If the Group does not exist, it will be created when it is requested.
 There are synchronous and asynchronous operation versions of the Group, which can be selected according to the use case and supported functions.

 ```csharp